Let users personalize visuals in a report

 After you added all the fields you want, be sure to save your settings, both in Tabular Editor and then also in Power BI Desktop.

 The selection for Report-reader perspective is set to Default fields initially.
-Once you select the drop down arrow, you see the other Perspectives you’ve created.
+Once you select the dropdown arrow, you see the other Perspectives you’ve created.

 Considerations and limitations

-Currently the feature has a few limitations to be aware of.
+The feature has a few limitations to be aware of.

 - This feature isn't supported for publish to web.